 What really struck me as strange is a charging system that is based off a battery being registered as opposed to reading it in real-time and determining charging rate and level.
 Considering everything else is so well designed, I refused to believe that BMW would create a flawed charging system based on a new battery needing to be registered.

 Then I encountered another potential roadblock.
 Apparently completely disconnecting the battery from the car is bad for the electronics.
-Supposedly while you replace a battery, power is meant to be maintained to the car or bad things can happen.
+Supposedly while you replace a battery, power is meant to be maintained to the car, or bad things can happen.

-And on-top of that, the car needs to be re-initialised (some reporting the active steering as well).
+And on top of that, the car needs to be re-initialised (some reporting the active steering as well).

 To replace or not to replace?
-That is the question
+That is the question.

 This put me in an interesting situation.
-Do I risk replacing my own battery, potentially costing me hundreds or thousands to fix, or do I take it to BMW, get reamed on the price and have piece of mind if something screws up they are responsible?
+Do I risk replacing my own battery, potentially costing me hundreds or thousands to fix, or do I take it to BMW, get reamed on the price and have peace of mind if something screws up they are responsible?

 Then I remembered a while ago I bought the manuals for my car by Bentley Publishers.
 Two massive books that detail every aspect of the vehicle (including wiring diagrams).
-In the section that details replacing and swapping battery it mentions that it needs to be registered with the car using a BMW tool.
+In the section that details replacing and swapping the battery, it mentions that it needs to be registered with the car using a BMW tool.